Pawon: Architecture

 The temple slightly faces northwest and stands on a square base.
-Each sides of the stairs and the top of the gates are adorned with carved Kala-Makara, commonly found in classic Javanese temples.
+Each side of the stairs and the top of the gates are adorned with carved Kala-Makara, commonly found in classic Javanese temples.
 The outer wall of Pawon is carved with reliefs of boddhisattvas and taras.
 There are also reliefs of kalpataru (tree of life), flanked between Kinnara-Kinnari.
 The square chamber inside is empty with a square basin in the center of it.
 Rectangular small windows were found, probably for ventilation.

-The roof section of is crowned with five small stupas and four small ratnas.
+The roof section is crowned with five small stupas and four small ratnas.
 Because of its relative simplicity, symmetry and harmony, the historians dubbed this small temple as "the jewel of Javanese temple architecture", in contrast with tall-slender East Javanese style counterparts as found in later Singhasari and Majapahit period.